 It will improve employee retention

-As per a recent survey, about 64% of millennials have a side job.
+As per a recent field surveys, about 64% of millennials have a side job.
 So, it is likely that if you don’t allow your employees to take up their side hustles, they will leave for a company that does.